thehyve/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 When integrating keycloak with your company-wide authentication service, the user credentials will reside at your institute's users directory and keycloak will work as a proxy between your LDAP (or SAML) service and cBioPortal.

-This is an example of integrating keycloak with your local LDAP/SAML service:
+Please refer to keycloack documentation [http://www.keycloak.org/documentation.html](http://www.keycloak.org/documentation.html) for more information on how to integrate keycloak with your local LDAP/SAML service.

-TODO

 ## Authorization with keycloak